Information about Dexlansoprazole

 Q. Is dexlansoprazole better than esomeprazole?

 Dexlansoprazole and esomeprazole belong to the same class of medicines and works the same way.
-Some studies do mention that dexlansoprazole leads to better control of symptoms like heartburn as compared to esomeprazole.
-However, there is no definitive evidence that dexlansoprazole is better than esomeprazole and different patients may find that one works better than the other for them.
+Some studies mention that dexlansoprazole helps in better control of symptoms like heartburn as compared to esomeprazole, however, there is no definitive evidence for this and different patients may find that one works better for them than the other.

 Q. Is dexlansoprazole a narcotic?